 The pale version has a rich malt complexity of bready toastiness and a rich grainy sweetness.
 The dark version showcases the deep rich malt characteristics with Maillard reactions.
 There is a breadiness, toast, and subtle hints of caramel.
 No hop aroma is present in either versions.

-The yeast character is moderately low to moderately high with aromas of banana, vanilla, and clove.
 The dark style has some dark fruit aromas such as plums, grapes, prunes, or rainsons coming through.
 Alcohol will contribute to some warming spiciness but should never come across as hot.

 Mouthfeel